 Prof. Eran Hornstein of the Weizmann Institute and his team discovered that the activity of the endoribonuclease DICER, which is essential for microRNA biogenesis, is inhibited in ALS.
-They further demonstrated that enhancing DICER activity with a molecule called Enoxacin is beneficial for neuromuscular function in ALS, making Enoxacin a potential new therapy for patients suffering from ALS.
+They further demonstrated that enhancing DICER activity with a molecule called Enoxacin was beneficial for neuromuscular function in ALS in animal models, making Enoxacin a potential new therapy for patients suffering from ALS.

 What makes this discovery particularly exciting is that Enoxacin is an antibiotic which is already approved for use in the treatment of other diseases.
 This decreases the risk of unforeseen health issues occurring during clinical trials which may in turn result in a shortened timeline to approval for this new potential ALS therapy.

 Prof. Hornstein and his team are partnering with Dr. Angela Genge, Director of the Clinical Research Unit and of the ALS Clinic at the Montreal Neurological Institute and Hospital at McGill University to drive the research into Enoxacin forward into the clinical trial phase.

 It is thanks to Apotex that these clinical trials are moving forward!
 We are so very grateful.